AnishNepal97/Movie-Industry-Correlation-analysis-Python/README.md

 #Dataset download from Kaggle

-#4 decades of movies
+#Four Decades of movies

-#My question before exploring the dataset is
+#My question before exploring the dataset is:

 #1) what makes great movies; by revenue,by rating, and what other factor involves to make movie great?.